AlexisAuriac/Web-Security-CTF/README.md

 A website that asks for a username and a password.

-"FUCK GUESSING CHALLENGES!!" is a the top of the page.
+"FUCK GUESSING CHALLENGES!!" is at the top of the page.

 ## Solution

 You just need to guess the credentials.

 username: ```admin```

 password: ```password```

 flag: ```BFS{We_f1n@llY_c@n_Tr0lL_t3am5_1Ts_0uR_TuRn}```

 # auth100